20 Calisthenics Moves For You To Unlock

 To perform a push-up, start in a plank position with your hands shoulder-width apart and your feet together.

-Keep your core engaged and your back straight throughout the exercise.
+Keep your core engaged and maintain a straight back throughout the exercise.

 Lower your body towards the ground by bending your elbows and aiming to touch your chest to the ground.

-Keep your elbows close to your sides and avoid flaring them out to the sides.
+Keep your elbows close to your sides and avoid flaring them out.

 Push through your hands to return to the starting position, extending your arms and returning to a high plank position.